trevorjamesmartin/Chuck_Norris/README.md

       cp -rp Chuck_Norris@debauchery1st.github.com ~/.local/share/gnome-shell/extensions

--  restart the Gnome Shell (Alt-F2, r) or log-out and then back in again
+-  restart the GNOME Shell (Alt-F2, r) or log-out and then back in again

 -  you can enable and disable extensions with: